Jorge Haddock-Acevedo is the twentieth President of University of Puerto Rico.

 His teaching interests include operation research, production planning and information technology courses at the undergraduate and graduate level.

 Dr. Haddock received the Minority Business Leader Award from The Washington Business Journal.
 He also have received both the Outstanding Young IE Award and the Excellence for Minority Advancement Award from IIE, the Martin Luther King, Jr Faculty/Staff Award, the Darrin Counseling Award and RAA Teaching Award at Rensselaer, and the Hispanic Educator of the Year Award both in New York State and the Commonwealth of Virginia.

 He has authored and co-authored more than a hundred publications over a wide spectrum of topics ranging from basic and applied technical research to pedagogy and leadership.
 One of his most recognized works is the book Creating Global Business Leaders: Business Education at the Intersection of Innovation, Technology and Globalization.

-Dr. Haddock is from Caguas, Puerto Rico, earned a B.S. in Civil Engineering from the University of Puerto Rico at Mayaguez Campus, M.S. in Management Engineering from Rensselaer and Ph.D. in Industrial Engineering from Purdue University.
-He has been married to his wife, María, for 37 years and together they have two children, Angelique and Alex, and two grandsons, Desmond and Cameron.
+Dr. Haddock is from Caguas, Puerto Rico, earned a B.S. in Civil Engineering from the University of Puerto Rico at the Mayaguez Campus, M.S. in Management Engineering from Rensselaer and Ph.D. in Industrial Engineering from Purdue University.
+He has been married to his wife, María, for almost 40 years and together they have two children, Angelique and Alex, and four grandchildren, Desmond, Cameron, Lily and Noah.